-The SUMPRODUCT Excel Function is categorized under Math and Trigonometry functions.
+The SUMPRODUCT Function is categorized under Excel Math and Trigonometry functions.
 The function will multiply the corresponding components of a given array and then return the sum of the products.
-It is used to calculate weighted average.
+It is used to calculate a weighted average.

 The SUMPRODUCT function uses the following arguments:

-- Array1 (required argument) – It is the first array or range that we wish to multiply and subsequently add.
+- Array1 (required argument) – This is the first array or range that we wish to multiply and subsequently add.

-- Array2, Array 3 (optional argument) – d It is the second (or third) array or range that we wish to multiply and subsequently add.
+- Array2, Array 3 (optional argument) – This is the second (or third) array or range that we wish to multiply and subsequently add.

 How to use the SUMPRODUCT Excel function?